 From medical history to linguistics and religious studies to regional studies – around 80 percent of the Small Disciplines are in the humanities and social sciences.
 Well-networked and internationally positioned, they enable the understanding of cultural, social and economic developments.
 This is an essential contribution to solving social challenges, as well as to research and preserving our cultural heritage.

-In order to strengthen the Small Disciplines, the Federal Ministry of Education and Research (BMBF) has launched a whole range of measures.
-Almost 60 projects demonstrate their capabilities under the slogan " Small Disciplines – Great Potential" (Federal Gazette of 24.06.2016): They have succeeded in establishing a unique university profile in research and education, developing attractive study programmes, and opening up new research fields for young academics.
-Moreover, studies, annual meetings and conferences have improved knowledge in and about the Small Disciplines.
+In order to strengthen the Small Disciplines, the Federal Ministry of Education and Research (BMBF) has launched a whole range of measures: almost 60 projects demonstrate their capabilities under the slogan " Small Disciplines – great potential” (funding guideline, Federal Gazette of June 24, 2016): They have successfully helped in shaping a unique university profile in research and education, developing attractive study programmes, and opening up new research fields for young academics.
+Moreover, studies, annual meetings and conferences continuously improve knowledge in and about the Small Disciplines.

-With the current BMBF framework programme, a new chapter is commencing in the success story of the Small Disciplines: The funding guideline "Kleine Fächer – Zusammen stark" (Small Disciplines – Strong Together) (Federal Gazette of 02.09.2019) aims to promote and network young researchers.
+With the current framework programme of the Federal Ministry of Education and Research, a new chapter is commencing in the success story of Small Disciplines: the funding guideline " Small Disciplines – strong together” (Federal Gazette of September 2, 2019) aims to promote and network young researchers.
 In the main phase, which lasts up to four years, interdisciplinary research groups under the direction of the Small Disciplines will work on a topic of their own choosing.
-Optionally, this can be followed by a one-year transfer phase in which a concept for strengthening the structure of the Secondary Subject is developed in conjunction with the university management.
+Optionally, this can be followed by a one-year transfer phase in which a concept for strengthening the structure of the Small Disciplines is developed in conjunction with the university management.